 Suppose they make it compulsory, that if we don’t accept the tracking implant, we will be imprisoned or killed.
 Or we could be recruited through our home (and office) computers.
 They could set up a certain seductive website, and when we log on to it, they would have our number, as it were.
 Already we are subject to numeric identification everywhere we turn.
 All our corporate dealings require account numbers, I.D. numbers (PINs), Social Security numbers, telephone numbers…numbers, numbers!

 The creation of artificial intelligence is also an inevitable probability.
 If they haven’t already, someone could figure out how to make a computer think for itself, without human influence or control.
 And as all knowledge can always be used for evil, what if someone programs a machine or robot with their own nefarious agenda?
 Maybe that will turn out to be the Antichrist.
 It would be acting on its own, and it would be virtually impossible to stop it.
-You can’t kill it, because it’s not a living thing; it’s a machine.
-Remember the Terminator films?
-Also, Dan Brown’s Origin touches on this issue in a frightening way.
+You can’t kill it, because it’s not a living thing; it’s a machine and has a built-in anti-destruction feature.
+Remember the Terminator films or HAL in 2001: A Space Odyssey?
+Also, Dan Brown’s Origin touches on this issue in a disturbing way.
 What did I say about so-called science fiction’s not really being fiction?
-Those films, as well as Transcendence (2014), can be perceived as frightening cautionary tales, which I can only hope that the Powers-That-Be will take heed and govern themselves accordingly.
+Those films (I might cite Transcendence , as another example), can be perceived as frightening cautionary tales, which I can only hope that the Powers-That-Be will take heed and govern themselves accordingly.
 I only hope to be long gone by the time all this comes to pass, if or when it ever does.

 What is imagination?
 The images created in our minds must come from somewhere.
 I believe imagination to be random access memory, particles of matter floating around in space that eventually make their way into our mind’s processing unit.
 That would explain how more than one person can come up with the same idea.
 There is nothing new under the sun.
 I believe that everything has been thought of or experienced by someone else before us.
-Everything we encounter or “invent” is merely a reoccurrence, discovery, a variation or modification of pre-existing knowledge.
+Everything we encounter or “invent” is merely a re-occurrence, discovery, a variation or modification of pre-existing knowledge.
 All those monsters and creatures of fantasy and mythology that artists and writers conjure up for literature and visual media may be the result of pre-existing phenomena from somewhere in the Universe.
+Who is arrogant enough to think that nobody else in the entire history of the world or the universe could have possibly come up with your unique idea?
+Are you that special?

 I don’t know what purpose your zombies serve, even if I believed in them.
 But if a supposed dead person can be reanimated to get up and walk around on its own, then they must not have been really dead.
 A body needs brain activity to motivate itself.
 The same goes for the legendary vampire who is supposed to be dead yet alive and immortal.
 I don’t believe in physical immortality.
 Everything dies; nothing is forever.
 The earth someday could be destroyed by outside forces.
 It’s possible that even our own Sun will burn itself out some day, as all stars eventually do.
 Of course, I expect to be long gone if and when it does.